The

-joys of cycle countingby
+The joys of cycle counting

-accuracy problem is called “sneaker net.”
+A solution to the inventory accuracy problem is called sneaker net.
 You put on your sneakers, go to the stockroom and look around.
-That’s not very efficient.
+Thats not very efficient.

-inventory record accuracy program so you can easily and immediately answer the question, “Do I have any of this on hand?”
+What you need is a solid inventory record accuracy program so you can easily and immediately answer the question, Do I have any of this on hand?

-insuring a high level of inventory accuracy and for maintaining that high level is an old tool, cycle
+The best tool Ive seen for insuring a high level of inventory accuracy and for maintaining that high level is an old tool, cycle counting.
+But before you start a cycle count program, you must gain control of the stockroom.
+Otherwise, your efforts are useless.

 Building a system that works

-channels.
+The first step is stopping the continual outward movement of inventory through unofficial channels.
 Lock the stockroom up and put someone in charge.
 Then, implement bar codes to get accurate data in your inventory system.
-This provides the 99.99 percent record
+This provides the 99.99 percent record capture accuracy you need.
+It takes care of the midnight acquisition and gives you a tool to minimize data transfer errors.

-That done, let’s examine the tool that helps you find, control and eliminate the human error side of the problem, cycle counting.
+That done, lets examine the tool that helps you find, control and eliminate the human error side of the problem, cycle counting.

-purposes.
+Physically taking inventory is the most inaccurate way to determine whats in stock.
+Basically, physical inventory is an accounting procedure designed for tax purposes.
 It does nothing to improve stockroom management.
 As long as the numbers come close, the accountants are happy.

 Taking physical inventory does nothing to correct the cause of the problem that created inventory errors in the first place.
-So next year when you take inventory,
+So next year when you take inventory, you find the same errors, make the same record adjustments and deal with the same problems.
+Youve gained nothing.

 Cycle counting allows a higher level of inventory record accuracy and lowers the cost of maintaining that accuracy level.
 At the same time, it keeps your operation in business.
 Remember, you shut down operations to take physical inventory.
 With cycle counting, you keep going while doing the count.
 Who does the cycle count?
 Your stockroom people.
 Why?
-They
+They have the most knowledge on part numbers and what materials look like.
+Having inventories under control makes their lives easier.

 Examining cycle, physical

 Nothing is free in this world.
-Cycle counting comes at a cost,
+Cycle counting comes at a cost, but cost savings can counter them.

 Here are the pros and cons of both the physical inventory method and cycle counting.
+First, the physical.
+Negatives?

 1) No part correction of errors.

-2) Many part identification
+2) Many part identification mistakes.

 3) Plant and warehouse shut down for inventory.

-4) No record accuracy
+4) No record accuracy improvement.

 Now, cycle counting.
 Positives?

-1) Timely error detection
+1) Timely error detection and correction.

 2) Fewer part ID mistakes.